|

 version of

-address questions on 23
+address questions on more than 20

 It is sometimes impossible to answer unless you provide the version of Word